jaho1986/InterviewQuestions/Microservices.md

 -   The **state of the aggregate** should be **recreatable by replaying the event store**.
 -   Implement optimistic concurrency control.

+#### Event Handler
+The event handler resides on the query side of CQRS and affects the read database.
+Its purpose is to handle each event and by doing so, populate or alter the read database.

+#### Event Sourcing Handler
+It resides con the Command side of CQRS impacts the write database or event store.

 #### Queries
 Queries express the desire of information, generally an especific representation of the state of the system.